In this section we discuss some security issues inherent to the enclave model which may not be immediately apparent.

 - Message sizes.
 If your enclave is known to process only two kinds of message of around 1 kilobyte or 100 kilobytes respectively, then the size of the encrypted message by itself leaks information about what kind of message it is.

 - Message processing time.
-The same as message sizes but with processing time, e.g. a message type that takes 1msec to process vs 100 msec can leak what kind of message it is by simply observing how much work the enclave does when the host passes it the new data.
+The same as message sizes but with processing time, e.g. a message type that takes 1 millisecond to process vs 100 milliseconds can leak what kind of message it is by simply observing how much work the enclave does when the host passes it the new data.

 Some kinds of architectural side channel attacks can be mitigated by Conclave for you, for instance, messages can be padded so all encrypted messages look the same size.
 This sort of approach works if message sizes don't vary too wildly and you can afford to use the bandwidth and storage to set all messages to their maximum possible size.
 How valuable it is in your situation is a topic for you to consider as you design your app.